ProofSnap smart contracts and digital evidence illustration

 • No expensive notarization or lawyers required

-3. Legal Discovery
+3. Legal Discovery and Court-Admissible Blockchain Evidence

-Streamline evidence sharing in litigation:
+Streamline evidence sharing in litigation with verifiable, court-admissible blockchain records:

 • Contract enforces discovery deadlines automatically

-• Judges can verify evidence timeline
+• Judges can verify the evidence timeline on-chain

-4. Insurance Claims
+4. Blockchain Insurance Claims Automation

-Automate claims processing with verifiable evidence:
+Automate claims processing with verifiable, tamper-proof evidence:

 • Capture damage photos with ProofSnap

-• Automatic payout if conditions met
+• Automatic payout triggered when all on-chain conditions are met

 Technical Implementation Possibilities

-Evidence Registry Contract
+Ethereum Evidence Registry Contract (Solidity)

-A basic smart contract for evidence registration:
+A basic Solidity smart contract for on-chain evidence registration and proof of existence:

 contract EvidenceRegistry {